elise-rey/AndroidERestaurant/README.md

 2. Download the repository
 3. Import it in Android Studio
 4. Build the app and run it (on an emulator or your Android smartphone)

+You can also download the [APK](https://github.com/elise-rey/AndroidERestaurant/blob/main/app/release/app-release.apk) on your Android smartphone and install the app.